 Artemisia Absinthium also popularly known as wormwood is a herbaceous and perennial flowering shrub that thrives in moderate climatic zones and is found in grasslands, meadows, and fields of Scotland, Europe, Scandinavia, North Africa, Siberia, and northern parts of India.

 A species of the genus Artemisia (from the family Asteraceae), Artemisia Absinthium is called by many other names such as Artemisia, Absinth Sage, Green Ginger, Grand Wormwood, Madder Wort, American Wormwood, and Wormwood Sage.
 The origin of the fancy word Artemisia is perhaps from the Greek goddess Artemis who was known to be the protector of the forests.
-Artemisia Absinthium is one of the largest and most widely distributed herbs that consist of up to 500 species!
+Artemisia Absinthium is one of the largest and most widely distributed herbs that consists of up to 500 species!
 Interestingly, almost all wormwood species have been used for medicinal purposes for ages.
 The bitter aromatic herb has powerful anti-inflammatory antibacterial and antifungal activity due to the presence of acetylenes, antioxidants, carotenoids, tannins, phenolic acids, and flavonoids.
 It also has a compound called terpenes which is responsible for plants and their aromatic scent.

 artemsia 1